bel-ch/bels-blog/data/authors/default.md

 ## Present:

-Creating community spaces of creativity, discourse, and play.
-Writing essays that I'll take more than eternity to complete.
-Don't care enough to update website.
+Creating community spaces of radical co-creation.
+Not writing essays.
+Trying to read.
 Boxing and muay thai for funz!

 ## Past:

 In past lives I:

-1. Did debate and public speaking on stages around the world.
+1. Did debate and public speaking around the world.
 2. With little entrepreneurship/innovation experience, I co-founded a non-profit for entrepreneurship and innovation.
 I got to consult cool companies, create fun events, as well as build products. @SparkathonBB
-3. Made a podcast on art, philosophy, social commentary, and literature!
-Actually, it isn't that deep.
-It's just 2-3 hour long chats with people I like about random things.
+3. Made a very silly podcast on art, philosophy, social commentary, and literature!
 4. Lead teams and curated marketing strategies @ Intellabridge Tech
 5. Built software and managed finances @ GAF
 6. Built a carbon zero building @ UBC with Third Quadrant Design